 The cadet program is designed to further each cadet's education, encourage participation in a productive service activity, and enhance the cadet's preparation for future roles as citizen and community member.

 Besides gaining a working knowledge of police work, participants have the opportunity to give of themselves to their community.
-Our department utilizes the assistance of cadets in such areas crime prevention, record keeping, radio communications, traffic control at special events (e.g. Keizer Iris Parade, Festival of Lights parade), telecommunications, and much more.
-These activities are performed under the supervision of department members and demonstrate that Cadets can have more than a superficial role in law enforcement.
+Our department utilizes the assistance of cadets in such areas as crime prevention, record keeping, radio communications, traffic control at special events (e.g. Keizer Iris Parade, Festival of Lights parade), telecommunications, and much more.
+These activities are performed under the supervision of department members and demonstrate that cadets can have more than a superficial role in law enforcement.

 Keizer Police Cadets attend a scaled down version of the police academy which lasts two weeks in June of each year.
 Cadets also participate in the Oregon Law Enforcement Challenge so they can hone their skills and compete against cadet units from around the states of Oregon and Washington.